Interpreting type theory in a quasicategory: a Yoneda approach: Universes and univalence

 then $\phi$ and $\psi$ are homotopic.

 \end{remark}

 The second definition (or rather characterization), due to Voevodsky (see \cite{slides_gambino} and \cite{slides_joyal}), is the following:

-\begin{definition} In a model category $\mathcal{M}$, a fibration $P : E \to B$ is said to be univalent if for every fibration $Q : Y \to X$, the pair of maps $(\phi,\phi')$ in the following homotopy pullback diagram is unique up to homotopy when such a pair exists:
+\begin{definition} In a model category $\mathcal{M}$, a fibration $P : E \to B$ is univalent when, for every fibration $Q : Y \to X$, the pair of maps $(\phi,\phi')$ in the following homotopy pullback diagram is unique up to homotopy, when such a pair exists (that is, the space of such pair of maps is contractible).

-where the dotted map is a weak equivalence. \end{definition}
+Here the dotted map is a weak equivalence (by definition of homotopy pullbacks). \end{definition}

 Our goal is now the following:

 \begin{proposition} There exists a univalent universe $\mathscr{U}$ in $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ classifying the fibrations equivalent to a morphism corresponding to an edge in $\mathbf{S}$.